firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 - Smart Repair’s track-tested window keeps refreshed 85 250/240 stacks reliable around 380 A phase, 480 A absolute, and ~200 A battery once you strip paint, add thermal paste, and clamp the base to added aluminum mass.[^smartrepair_85250]
 - The revised 85250 V2 may handle 22 S, but early adopters are still collecting long-term data before trusting race builds at ≈92 V—treat the voltage headroom as experimental until logs prove otherwise.【F:knowledge/notes/input_part013_review.md†L709-L710】
 - Daily riders now treat 85150s as ~150 A battery / 250 A phase hardware even after flashing the no-limits BIN; pushing harder cooked stock-firmware units within days when regen stayed disabled.[^safe_envelope]
+- Tokmas/JMSh1001ATLQ MOSFET swaps let modders pull roughly 160–180 A battery and ~240 A phase from Ubox 85/150 boards, but the higher RDS(on) parts run hotter and the six-FET stage still soft-caps practical phase current around 230–250 A.[^tokmas_swap]
+- Front-wheel Thunder builds hold 85150s near 150 A battery / 230 A phase with heavy thermal prep—fresh paste, external heatsinks, optional fans, and temperature limits that taper output before the case nears 96 °C on 120–130 km/h pulls.[^thunder_front85150]
+- Firmware on 85/250 hardware still clamps phase around 350 A with only momentary spikes to ~400 A; seasoned tuners keep practical use near 300 A phase to avoid the thermal and reliability penalties.【F:knowledge/notes/input_part011_review.md†L468-L469】
+- Matthew’s latest logs confirm firmware clamps 85150 phase current around 150 A even when commands call for 180 A with 90 A battery, signalling that ABS limits still need manual tuning if you want more torque headroom.【F:knowledge/notes/input_part011_review.md†L436-L441】
 - **Single Ubox 100/100 daily safe zone:** Lonnyo 65 H commuters are holding tunes near 130–135 A phase with 85–90 A battery and 150–180 A absolute, trimming duty to ~98 % and starting FW around 88 % to clear residual stutter without climbing past 40 °C case temps.[^u100_daily]
 - With upgraded MOT1111T silicon and external cooling, riders have logged ~480 A phase bursts per controller on 85250 stacks—proof the hardware has headroom when thermals are engineered properly.[^hackintosh_burst]
 - Field logs from daily 18 S commuters show 85150 hardware getting unhappy above ~240 A phase; trimming tunes to roughly 220 A phase, 90 A battery, and ≈60 A of field weakening kept case temps stable without neutering performance.【F:data/vesc_help_group/text_slices/input_part013.txt†L3769-L3770】【F:data/vesc_help_group/text_slices/input_part013.txt†L4184-L4184】